What is the Assurance of Salvation

 Two

-In John 8:31-32 Jesus said to the Jewish believers that “if you continue in My word, you are truly My disciples and you will know the truth and the truth will make you free.”
+In John 8:31-32 Jesus said to the Jewish believers “if you continue in My word, you are truly My disciples and you will know the truth and the truth will make you free.”
 Jesus is saying that one evidence of genuine faith is continuing in His words, that is, continuing to believe in Him and living a life of obedience to His commands.

 Similarly, Jesus says in Matthew 10:22 that “he who endures to the end will be saved” as a means of warning people not to fall away in times of persecution.